forem/forem/docs/technical-overview/stack.md

 ## 🔑 Key App tech/services

-For the Dev.to tech stack we use:
+For the Forem tech stack we use:

 - [_Puma_](https://github.com/puma/puma) as the web server
 - [_PostgreSQL_](https://www.postgresql.org/) as the primary database